SithuSoe04/cse15l-lab-reports/labreport3/labreport3.md

 7
 ```

-While using the regular grep command to search for lines with a certain word, you may get lines that do not contain words that exactly macthes the specificied word.
+While using the regular grep command to search for lines with a certain word, you may get lines that do not contain words that exactly matches the specified word.
 For instance, if you do `grep "as" Nonprofit_Buys.txt`, you will get lines that contain the words "assistance", "was", "has", and any other words that contain "as" in it.
 In order to only get lines that exactly matches your specified string, you can use -w with your grep command.
 Using the example of "as", we can use the command `grep -w "as" Nonprofit_Buys.txt` to ensure that we only get lines that contain the word "as" and not lines that also contain words like "assistance".

 ```
 [cs15lsp23fd@ieng6-203]:Media:312$ grep -w "as" Nonprofit_Buys.txt